Anthony Lo Surdo SC

 As part of his ongoing commitment to excellence in mediation, in 2017 Anthony attained certification as a mediator by the International Mediation Institute (IMI) and the Singapore International Mediation Institute (SIMI) and in doing so joins a select number of mediators in Australia to achieve that qualification.

-In recognition of his specialist knowledge of mediation and sports law, in January 2016, Anthony was appointed by the International Council of Arbitration for Sport (ICAS) as a mediator of the Court of Arbitration for Sport (CAS).
+In recognition of his specialist knowledge of mediation and sports law, in January 2016, Anthony was appointed by the International Council of Arbitration for Sport (ICAS) as a mediator of the Court of Arbitration for Sport (CAS) and in February 2019 he was appointed to the mediation panel of Sport Resolutions (UK).

 Anthony has been a member of the Supreme Court and District Court’s Mediation Panels for several years.
-He is also a member of the mediation panel of the Australian Centre for International Commercial Arbitration (ACICA).
+He is also a member of the mediation panels of the Australian Centre for International Commercial Arbitration (ACICA), the IMI and the SIMI.

 Anthony has acted as mediator in a vast array of matters since he was first accredited in 1993.
 He has mediated well in excess of 200 complex disputes since 2009.
 He uses his experience as both senior counsel and as a mediator to quickly identify the issues and to gain an understanding of the position of each party in the mediation so as to assist in facilitating a fair and efficient resolution to a dispute.